 It’s interesting how one phrase can cause such a reaction.
 There is an interesting angle here in that Sakai is open source yet data is not easily recoverable.
 This comment came from the original post discussing UC Davis’ SmartSite disaster when their Sakai hosting partner Scriba botched a data center move, leading to a university of […]

 During the most recent quarterly earnings call for Instructure, an analyst asked an interesting question (despite starting off from the Chris Farley Show format).
 Corey Greendale (First Analysis Securities Corporation): Awesome.
 A couple of other things on the, primarily on the Higher Ed space but I guess on education space, there’s a whole lot of couple […]

 This is the eighth year I have shared the LMS market share graphic, commonly known as the squid graphic, for (mostly) US higher education.
 The original idea remains – to give a picture of the LMS market in one page, highlighting the story of the market over time.
 The key to the graphic is that […]

-I shared the most recent graphic summarizing the LMS market in September 2012, and thanks to new data sources it’s time for an update.
+I shared the most recent graphic summarizing the LMS market in October 2014, and thanks to revised data sources it’s time for an update.
 As with all previous versions, the 2005 – 2009 data points are based on the Campus Computing Project, and therefore is based on US adoption from non-profit institutions.
 This set of longitudinal data […]